ElektraInitiative/PermaplanT/doc/usecases/map_timeline_date_range_selection.md

 - **Precondition:**
   The user has opened the app and selected a map.
 - **Main success scenario:**
-  - The user selects the timeline view and uses the scroll bar with a month granularity, or a date input that allows date range selection.
+  - The user selects the timeline view and uses the scroll bar with a day/month/year granularity, or a date input that allows date range selection.
   - Using the scroll bar, the user clicks and drags the mouse to span a range of dates.
   - The user can only drag the selection up to the furthest event that happened in the past or the future.
-  - Dragging over the scroll bar hints which month represents the start and which the end of the selected date range.
+  - Dragging over the scroll bar hints which day/month/year represents the start and which the end of the selected date range.
   - Finalizing the date selection updates the map to show the state of the garden over a range of points in time.
   - Elements on the map that do not exist over the whole range of dates, appear grey.
   - Elements on the map can be edited/moved, but not be added/deleted.